pascallaliberte/modestjs.works/_book/part-1/upgrading-idea-of-dependencies.md

 As much work as it requires, and beyond its benefits compared to the dependence mindset, the independence mindset is a _temporary_, transient stage.
 It's not mature _enough_.
 "Me" is better than "them" for owning blame instead of avoiding it, but "me" rings hollow, self-centred.
 The next stage has a better word.

-## Third State of Maturity: Interdependence.
+## The Third Stage of Maturity: Interdependence.

 "Us".
 In the most mature relationships, not only did the person conquer the temporary _independence_ stage, but that person has moved on to making other people's _environment_ more mature as a whole (for "us"), so people can navigate their way up from "them" to "me", and from "me" to "us" too.